Kostas Nikolaidis: Later career

 In 1973 after he was released from AEK, Nikolaidis signed for PAS Giannina, where he played for a season, winning the second division championship, helping the club to be promoted to the first division.

 The following season Nikolaidis was transferred to Apollon Athens, where he played 2 seasons, winning again the second division championship and playing his final season at the highest tear of Greece.
-Except his impressive 100 goals in total for the Greek Championship, Nikolaidis managed to score in 8 consecutive league games being one of 4 players that ever achieve that alongside Giorgos Sideris, Demis Nikolaidis and Kostas Mitroglou.
+Except his impressive 100 goals in total for the Greek Championship, he managed to score in 8 consecutive league games being one of 4 players that ever achieve that alongside Giorgos Sideris, Demis Nikolaidis and Kostas Mitroglou.

-In 1976 he joined Olympiakos Neon Liosion, where he played for a season before finishing his career as a footballer.
+On 10 August 1976, Nikolaidis joined Olympiakos Neon Liosion, where he played for a season before finishing his career as a footballer.

 International career

 Nikolaidis played in 1962 with Greece U19, under Georgios Magiras, making 10 appearances.

 Nikolaidis played with Greece four times between 1971 and 1973.
 He made his debut on 17 November 1971, in a friendly match against Bulgaria which ended in a 2–2 draw.